Everything You Need to Know About Succulent Care

-Succulents are the perfect plant -- exotically shaped and so easy to care for!
-Here are important facts about succulents and how to grow succulents in your garden or on your patio.
+Succulents are the perfect plants—exotically shaped and so easy to care for!
+Find out how to help them thrive in your garden or on your patio.
+We've also included tips on finding the right succulent soil and expert advice on watering your succulents.

-Succulents are plants that come from arid areas that are able to retain water in their thick and fleshy leaves and stems.
-Succulents come in a seemingly endless selection of sizes, shapes, and colors, and can adapt to many different types of growing conditions.
+Succulents are trendy plants that come from arid areas around the world.
+A huge advantage of succulents is that they're able to retain water in their thick, fleshy leaves and stems.
+The plants come in a seemingly endless selection of sizes, shapes, and colors, and can adapt to many different types of growing conditions.
+They also require very little care, making them a no-fail plant option both indoors and outdoors.
+Keep these things in mind when taking care of succulents and they'll be sure to live their best lives.

 Sometimes, in the world of gardening, terminology can be a little messy.
 For example, any plant, usually from an arid climate, that has fleshy leaves and stems to store water is considered a succulent.
 This includes cacti, sedum, aloe, agave, echeveria, sempervivum, crassula, kalanchoe, and hundreds of other species.
 However, most gardeners use the term succulent to only include species with fleshy leaves.
 Any plant with spines is called a cactus, even though all of these plants fall under the succulent umbrella.